bassettsj/stencil-presentation/index.md

 <iframe src="./lighthouse.html" width="100%" height="60%"></iframe>

 ---
 ## How we are using web components today?

-* Already in use on production with our cookie, mobile alert banners.
+* In production with our cookie, mobile alert banners
-* Migration of the component library.
+* Migration of the component library
-* The creation of standalone site wide navigation application.
+* Standalone site wide navigation application
-* Bolt native application aware components, with communication built in.
+* Bolt native application aware components

+???

 ---
 ## How to get started in your existing applications?

 ```bash
 yarn create stencil
 ```

 ---
 ### Tips: